Bit Efficient Toeplitz Covariance Estimation: Non-asymptotic Performance Analysis of

 \item or, the sparse ruler $R_{1/2}$ is used with the VSC

-\end{enumerate} where $\mathcal{L} = \dfrac{\|T\|_2^2 + \Delta^4}{\|T\|_2^2}$. \end{corollary}
+\end{enumerate} where $\mathcal{K} = 4 \|T\|_2 + 8\Delta^2$. \end{corollary}

-Corollary~\ref{Corollary_1_12} demonstrates that for a preset accuracy $\epsilon$ and quantization level $\Delta$, reducing the ESC from $|R_1| = d$ to $|R_{1/2}| = O(\sqrt{d})$ leads to a corresponding increase in VSC.
-Despite this trade-off, the results remain highly promising.
-When $R_{1/2}$ is employed, the proposed estimator $\hat{T}$ achieves a convergence rate of $O\left(\sqrt{\dfrac{d \log{(d / \delta)}}{n}}\right)$, which is comparable to the result in \cite[Theorem 3]{chen2023quantizing} where the full ruler $R_1$ is used.
-Notably, quantization only affects the coefficients of the convergence rate, leaving the convergence order unchanged.
-These results strongly suggest that the proposed estimator $\hat{T}$ is near optimal.
+Corollary~\ref{Corollary_1_12} demonstrates that for a prescribed tolerance $\epsilon$ and quantization level $\Delta$, reducing the ESC from $|R_1| = d$ to $|R_{1/2}| = O(\sqrt{d})$ inevitably increases VSC.
+Despite this trade-off, the performance remains highly competitive: even with the sparse ruler $R_{1/2}$, the proposed estimator $\hat{T}$ attains a convergence rate of $O\left(\sqrt{\dfrac{d \log{(d / \delta)}}{n}}\right)$, which is comparable to the result in \cite[Theorem 3]{chen2023quantizing} where the full samples are observed.
+Importantly, quantization only affects the coefficients of the convergence rate, leaving the convergence order unchanged.
+These results suggest that the proposed estimator $\hat{T}$ is near optimal.